 Then in June 2013, Owen Leyshon found on the dirt edge of Galloways Road which runs alongside Lydd Ranges, thousands of plants extending from (south) TR 03978 19758 for at least 450m to TR 04218 20178 (north towards Lydd), and present also in the fishermen's car park on the lake side (TR 04019 19794) of the road.
-This population
+This population appears very likely related to that found in 2012.
+They are only 140m apart and although they are currently separated by security fencing, it is possible that vehicles may have passed from one location to the other when conditions permitted.
+The only normal use of the Lydd Ranges location would be for the passage of military vehicles.
+Whilst the plant may be native here, given that it could have long been overlooked due to access restrictions (albeit that Galloways Road is not subject to the same restriction level as the fenced-off ranges), there is a strong possibility that seed may have arrived with military vehicles from East Anglia or Dorset.

 This possible explanation of origins is not particularly compatible with a third site, also found by Owen Leyshon.
 In Millbank Lane, south west of Old Romney, some three hundred plants were discovered on 11 May 2014.
 These stretched for about 10 metres, between TR 01964 24994 and TR 01949 24983, in a dried up puddle/depression at the largely disused lane.
 The site is close to a new solar panel farm.
 It does not appear particularly affected by construction works, but it is of interest that this species was discovered at Cambridgeshire in 2014, apparently associated with new development (pers. comm., Alan Leslie).
+There could, however, be more general factors involved, however, as BSBI data show many new occurrences across the British Isles since 1999, primarily near the coast.